rickr04/Phys231Projects/FPGA/README.md

 If you want to use an Arduino Moco Makers also have some documentation but the code has some issues: </br>
 https://www.mocomakers.com/wiki/arduino-programmer-for-fipsy

+If you are using the Raspberry Pi I recommend using the remote desktop that you set up in the bootstrapping of your micocontrollers.
+As far as transfering files from your computer to the pi it's really up to you, there are a lot of easy/good ways to do it.
+I personally used SCP from the command line and it has always worked for me.

 ### Projects

 #### Making The FPGA Into An Arduino